FacerOfGod/bookbot/README.md

 - Practice building a full project from scratch
 - Deploy a Python project to your personal GitHub account

+### How it went:
+This part was relatively straightforward.
+I only ran into some minor issues with using Git again and a few problems setting up my Python environment, but overall, it went smoothly.
+I am so motivated to start this small project !

 ---
 ## Quick Demo